 Use social media paid advertising (if you have a budget)

-All traffic has a price really.
+All traffic has a price.
 None of it is truly free.
 Promoting your blog costs you time, money or both.
 As time is a limited source, paid marketing can help you scale and get there faster.

-And remember this is not the same as buying fake followers or getting fake account with no real audience to share your content.
+Paid marketing is not the same as buying fake followers or getting fake accounts with no real audience to share your content.
 You don’t want to waste your budget and want to get some return on investment.

 Two budget-friendly places I recommend you start with:

-- Quuu Promote: It’s like your blog promotion service.
-For $35 per post your article can be shared by hundreds of social media users.
+- Quuu Promote (affiliate link): It’s like your blog promotion service.
+For $35 per post, your article can be shared by hundreds of social media users.